-In addition to selection in the size of price changes, recent contributions have highlighted a related selection effect in the timing of price changes, see e.g. Kiley (2002); Sheedy (2010); Carvalho and Schwartzman (2015); Alvarez, Lippi, and Paciello (2015).
+In addition to selection in the size of price changes, recent contributions have highlighted a related selection effect in the timing of price changes, see e.g. Kiley (2002); Sheedy (2010); Carvalho and Schwartzman (2015); Alvarez, Lippi, and Paciello (2016).
 This paper shows that the selection concerning the timing is also encoded in the kurtosis of price changes.
 For instance, in the models of Taylor and Calvo, calibrated to the same mean frequency of price changes $N(\Delta p_i)$, the size of the average price change across adjusting firms is constant (after a monetary shock), so there is no selection concerning the size.
 Yet the real cumulative output effect in Calvo is twice the effect in Taylor.
 This happens because in Taylor the time elapsed between adjustments is a constant $T = 1/N(\Delta p_i)$, while in Calvo it has an exponential distribution (with mean T), with a thick right tail of firms that adjust very late.
-Notice how these features are captured by kurtosis: in Taylor the constant time between adjustments T implies that price changes are drawn from a normal distribution, hence kurtosis is three.
+Notice how these features are captured by kurtosis: in Taylor the constant time between adjustments Timplies that price changes are drawn from a normal distribution, hence kurtosis is three.
 In Calvo, instead, the exponential distribution of adjustment times implies that price changes are drawn from a mixture of normals with different variances, and hence a higher kurtosis (equal to six).

 The main advantage of our theoretical result is its robustness: equation (1) allows us to discuss the output effect of monetary shocks in a large class of models without having to solve for the whole general equilibrium or provide details about several other modeling choices.
-We see this result in the spirit of the sufficient statistic approach introduced in the public finance literature by Chetty (2009) and applied to the new trade literature by Arkolakis, Costinot, and Rodriguez-Clare (2012): in a nutshell, the identification of a robust relationship that contains useful economic information independently of many details of the model and can be measured in the data.
+We see this result in the spirit of the sufficient statistic approach introduced in the public finance literature by Chetty (2009) and applied to the new trade literature by Arkolakis, Costinot, and Rodriguez-Clare (2012): the identification of a robust relationship that contains useful economic information, independently of many details of the model, and which can be measured in the data.
 A key assumption for equation (1) to hold is that the distribution of the cost shocks faced by the firms is normal and that inflation is small.
 In Section 5 we discuss the realism of these assumptions and explore the robustness of our model to the assumption of non-normal cost shocks that match actual cost data.
 We show that equation (1) remains accurate in predicting the real effects of monetary shocks.

-The paper is organized as follows: we conclude the introduction with a synopsis of the model and a brief overview of the related literature.
+The paper is organized as follows: we conclude the introduction with an overview of the main results and a brief summary of the related literature.
 Section 2 discusses the measurement of the kurtosis of price changes, a central statistic in our theory.
 Section 3 presents the theoretical model and its cross section predictions.
 Section 4 characterizes analytically the effect of an unexpected monetary shock.
-Section 5 discusses the robustness of our main result and its applicability to actual economies.
-Section 6 concludes.
+Section 5 reviews the scope of our main result and its applicability to actual economies.
+Section 6 concludes by discussing the robustness of our main result to settings where price stickiness originates from information frictions (e.g. rational inattentiveness) rather than from a menu cost.